yazz/VisualJS/README.md

 # VisiFile
-VisiFile is a program that automatically monitors changes in your PC documents and shows you a list of changes.
+VisiFile is a desktop app that allows you to find and share local data with others on your intranet.
 There is demo here: http://139.162.228.5/

 You can install VisiFile on any Linux system that supports the Ubuntu Snap package manager with: